-The Reichswehr was Germany’s small but influential regular military during the Weimar period and the first years of the Nazi regime.
-The relationship between Adolf Hitler, the Reichswehr and its generals became a critical issue in the first years of Nazi rule.
+The Reichswehr was Germany’s small but influential military during the Weimar period and the first years of the Nazi regime.
+The relationship between Adolf Hitler, the Reichswehr and its generals was a critical issue in the first years of Nazi rule.
 Hitler knew that Nazism could not survive without the support of the military so actively courted its support.

 The Reichswehr was an important influence on German politics during the Weimar era.
 The generals of the Reichswehr, most of whom were traditionalist and conservative, generally despised the Weimar constitution and its weak and unstable democratic government.
 Most were of the Prussian elite so favoured authoritarianism and military participation in government and policy formation.